ayeujjawalsingh/Databricks/Modelling Data Management Solutions/Autoload into Multiplex Bronze/Readme.md

 ## 📘 What is Autoloader?

+> Autoloader is a tool in Databricks that automatically picks up new files from cloud storage like S3, ADLS, or Azure Blob, and loads only the new data into your pipeline or table — without reprocessing old files.

+You don't have to manually check folders or write complex logic to detect new files — Autoloader does it for you.

 Autoloader is a feature in **Databricks** that:

 - 🚀 Automatically loads **new files** from cloud storage (like AWS S3 or Azure ADLS)